project-lighter/lighter/docs/basics/config.md

 # Configuration System

-Lighter is a configuration-centric framework where the config. is used for setting up the machine learning workflow from model architecture selection, loss function, optimizer, dataset preparation and running the training/evaluation/inference process.
+Lighter is a configuration-centric framework that uses YAML files to set up machine learning workflows.
+These configurations cover everything from model architecture selection, loss functions, and optimizers to dataset preparation and the execution of training, evaluation, and inference processes.

-Our configuration system is heavily based on the MONAI bundle parser but with a standardized structure.
-For every configuration, we expect several items to be mandatorily defined.
+Our configuration system is inspired by the MONAI bundle parser, offering a standardized structure.
+Each configuration requires several mandatory components to be defined.

 The configuration is divided into two main components:
 - **Trainer**: Handles the training process, including epochs, devices, etc.
 - **LighterSystem**: Encapsulates the model, optimizer, datasets, and other components.

-Let us take a simple example config to dig deeper into the configuration system of Lighter.
-You can go through the config and click on the + for more information about specific concepts.
+Let's explore a simple example configuration to understand Lighter's configuration system better.
+You can expand each section for more details on specific concepts.

 <div class="annotate" markdown>